 Behavioural Conditions Linked to Gut Dysbiosis

 Anxiety and fear-based behaviours: Dogs with chronic anxiety often show altered gut microbiome profiles.
-Probiotic interventions have demonstrated measurable reductions in anxious behaviours.
+Growing evidence supports the gut microbiota as a central player in the canine gut-brain axis, with microbiome-targeted interventions showing promise for anxiety-related symptoms.⁷

 Stress reactivity: Exaggerated responses to stressors may reflect impaired HPA axis regulation stemming from gut dysbiosis.